robertesler/Pd4P3/README.md

 Pd4P3 is written by Robert Esler with much help from Lisa Tolentino.
 Pd++ is written by Robert Esler.
 Pure Data is written by Miller Puckette and others:  see https://github.com/pure-data/pure-data

 # Pd++
-Pd++ is a C++ library based on the signal objects of Pure Data.
+Pd++ is a standalone C++ library based on the signal objects of Pure Data.
 More information can be found here: https://bitbucket.org/resler/pd/src/master/

-# Versions (Win)
+# Versions (Win/MacOS)
-This version of the library right now only works on Windows 10.
-The .dll in the /lib folder are built for Windows.
-If you want to use this on MacOS or Linux then for now you would have to build Pd++, portaudio and jPortAudio for your architecture.
-This will be updated soon to include MacOS and Linux builds.
+This version of the library right now only works on Windows 10 and MacOS.
+The .dll in the /lib folder are built for Windows, the .dylibs are for MacOS.
+If you want to use this on Linux then for now you would have to build Pd++, portaudio and jPortAudio for your architecture.
+This will be updated soon to a Linux build option.

+# How Pd4P3 Works
+Pd4P3 stands for "Pd++ for Processing 3".
+The backbone of the library is written in C++ and accessed via the Java Native Interface (JNI).
+Pd++ is a C++ implementation of most of Pure Data's signal processing objects, so what you make in Pure Data should sound the same in Pd++ or Pd4P3, theoretically.
+The syntax is also the same between Pd++ and Pd4P3, so what you write in Processing using this library should be able to be copied and pasted to a C++ project, like a JUCE plugin for example, with a few minor alterations.
+This way you can test out your ideas quickly in Pure Data, implement a prototype in Processing and then easily deploy the same code to an audio plugin format.
+There are obviously a few more steps to actually accomplish this but that would be the workflow.
+The backend of Pd4P3 uses the Java Sound API with the option of JPortAudio for Win/MacOS.
+There are some latency issues with JPortAudio and MacOS I am still trying to figure out, but both JPortAudio and the Java Sound API work fine in Windows 10.
+The classes in Pd4P3 function like most Java classes, there is input to the class, like a frequency, and output, a sine wave.
+There is nothing special to the signal chain, the output or return value of every signal object, with a few exceptions like FFT, is a double precision number.
+You can add/subtract/multiply/divide these numbers with other objects and make complex processes/synthesizers/etc.  Unlike Java Sound or JSyn (which is still awesome btw), there are abstract concepts like Mixers, Lines, Ports, Circuits, Synthesizers, Instruments, etc.  Pd4P3 is always just numbers, just like in Pure Data, and you can deal with those numbers how you like.

+# Pure Data to Pd4P3 object table
+These are the Pd objects emulated in Pd4P3.
+Class       Pd Object
+BandPass    [bp~]
+BiQuad      [biquad~]
+BobFilter   [bob~]
+Cosine      [cos~]
+Delay       [delwrite~] and [delread~]
+Envelope    [env~]
+HighPass    [hip~]
+Line        [line~]
+LowPass     [lop~]
+Noise       [noise~]
+Oscillator  [osc~]
+Phasor      [phasor~]
+Included in RawFilter:
+  RealPole  [rpole~]
+  RealZero  [rzero~]
+  RealZeroReverse [rzero_rev~]
+  ComplexPole [cpole~]
+  ComplexZero [czero~]
+  ComplexZeroReverse  [czero_rev~]
+SampleHold  [samphold~]
+Sigmund     [sigmund~]
+SlewLowPass [slop~]
+SoundFiler  [soundfiler~]
+TabRead4    [tabread4]
+Threshold   [threshold~]
+VariableDelay [vd~] and [delwrite~] VoltageControlFilter  [vcf~] cFFT        [fft~] cIFFT       [ifft~] rFFT        [rfft~] rIFFT       [rifft~]
+PdMaster, which is the superclass to all Pd4P3 classes, also has a few utility methods dbtorms()   [dbtorms] rmstodb()   [rmstodb] mtof()      [mtof] ftom()      [ftom] powtodb()   [powtodb] dbtopow()   [dbtopow]

+The only major missing Pd objects are [readsf~] and [writesf~] which read/write sound files directly from disk, not into RAM.
+Since this is usually something you would use to play long sound files I have not included yet in the library.
+If this is your main goal then you can either use Java's sound file read/write capabilities, another library, or just use SoundFiler which will read the file into RAM first.

+Otherwise everything else in Pd can be easily implemented using standard Java methods or syntax, like math (+ - * /) or Math.sqrt, or basic logic used in [sel], [moses], [route] using if or switch statements.
+Any questions just contact the author: robertesler.

 # Test in Processing 3
 Download or clone this repository.
-Copy folder to your Processing/libraries directory
-You may need to copy the jportaudio_x64.dll and pdplusplusTest.dll to the /library folder.
-I'm still working on this part of the library.
+Download Ant (https://ant.apache.org/bindownload.cgi) and install Navigate to the repository home folder using the Command Line
+Type: 'ant'
+Then type: 'ant install', this make a Processing-ready library dummy folder and a .zip file in the directory just above the repository.
-Open Processing and find a Pd4P3 example.
+Copy the .zip file to ~/Documents/Processing/libraries/ and then unzip the file Open Processing and find a Pd4P3 example.
 Open the example and run it.
 Hopefully it works.
 If not submit an issue.

 # Using Eclipse
+You can use this library with just pure good old Java too.
+Here are the steps to use with Eclipse.
 STEP 1.
 Download Eclipse for Java (eclipse.org)

 STEP 2.
 Clone or download the source to Pd4P3 and export it to known folder location you have access to.